Changissnz/selfinterest/README.md

 these show the unexpected that believed loyalties can result in with just the right kind of flux.
-Self-interest means nothing in some places, supposedly in hyper-collectivist or anti-individualist arrangements.
+Self-interest means nothing in some places, supposedly in hyper-collectivist or anti-individualist arrangements; it is the will that is responsible.
 And this nullification cannot be summarized with just these two labels, "hyper-collectivist" and "anti-individualist", without there being dishonesty.
 Something the individual with their self-interest, dependent on their will, contemplates either rationally or emotively, at least every so often.